pyccel.parser.base module#

 Get the abstract syntax tree describing the code.
 This object contains PyccelAstNode objects and is generated by the syntactic stage.
 The abstract syntax tree is similar to the full syntax tree, but only contains information about the syntax, there is no semantic data (e.g. the types of variables are unknown).

-- property blocking#
+- property blockingView on GitHub#

-- property code#
+- property codeView on GitHub#

 The original code.